bytecodealliance/regalloc2/doc/DESIGN.md

 were many redundant move-chains (A->B, B->C) that are eliminated when everything is handled centrally.

-We also construct a `prog_move_merges` list of live-range index pairs to attempt to merge when we reach that stage of allocation.
+We also construct a `prog_move_merges` vector of live-range index pairs to attempt to merge when we reach that stage of allocation.

 ## Core Allocation State: Ranges, Uses, Bundles, VRegs, PRegs